shwina/still-magic/_en/verify.md

 -   Both of these bounds are unreasonably tight
     -   A relative error of $$10^{-3}$$ (three decimal places) is more than good enough for most data science
     -   Because the decision the human being would make won't change if the number changes by 0.1%
--   [Accuracy](#g:accuracy) is how close your answer is to right
+-   {% include g key="g:accuracy" text="Accuracy" %} is how close your answer is to right
--   [Precision](#g:precision) is how close repeated measurements are to each other
+-   {% include g key="g:precision" text="Precision" %} is how close repeated measurements are to each other
 -   You can be precise without being accurate (systematic bias), or accurate without being precise (near the right answer, but without many significant digits)
 -   For human decision making, accuracy is usually more important than precision

 ## How Can I Test Plots and Other Graphical Results? {#s:verify-plots}

 -   Testing visualizations is hard
-    -   Any change to the dimension of the plot, however small, can change many pixels in a [raster image](#g:raster-image)
+    -   Any change to the dimension of the plot, however small, can change many pixels in a {% include g key="g:raster-image" text="raster image" %}
     -   Trivial changes (such as moving the legend up a couple of pixels) will generate false positives
 -   As with floating point, the generated image should not change if nothing else has changed
     -   So you should be able to do an exact match against a saved (reference) image